A-1 Pest Control North Carolina

 • Roof-soffit intersections give protection from flying predators.

-As rodents explore in the ideal locations around and on top of your home, they will find ways in.
 Mice will typically get into your home from a low location.
 Norway rats prefer low locations as well.
 Roof rats, as their name implies, are more likely to get in through high locations.
 Here are some ways rodents get in.
 Keep in mind that high locations are entry points used by roof rats.

 • Cracks in your foundation.